0xrafi/devops-toolkit/project_management/README.md

 ### Auto-sync GitHub Repositories (`auto_sync_repos.sh`)

-This script automates the process of syncing your local GitHub repositories with their remote counterparts.
-It allows you to either update all repositories at once or choose individual repositories to update.
-It fetches changes from the remote repositories and merges them using a fast-forward merge strategy.
+Automates the process of syncing local GitHub repos with their remote counterparts, allowing you to update all repos at once or choose individual repos to update; fetches changes from the remote repos and merges them using a fast-forward merge strategy.

+### Create PR (`create_pr.sh`)

+Pushes your local feature branch and creates a PR on main, opening up a window in your browser.
+Only works on Github.

 #### Usage